wasmerio/wai/WAI.md

 # The `*.wai` format

 This is intended to document the `*.wai` format as it exists today.
-The goal is to provide an overview to understand what features `wit` files give you and how they're structured.
+The goal is to provide an overview to understand what features `wai` files give you and how they're structured.
 This isn't intended to be a formal grammar, although it's expected that one day we'll have a formal grammar for `*.wai` files.